Which interface must a class implement to be eligible for serialization in Java?

 It requires all serialized objects to implement the Cloneable interface.

-Which built-in Java annotation is used to indicate that a method overrides a method in its superclass?
+Which annotation is used to indicate that a method from a superclass is being overridden?

 @Override